Circle Housing is one of the largest providers of affordable housing in the United Kingdom, with over 65 000 homes across the country.

 The main issue faced by Circle Housing’s Architecture and Business System Design team was the lack of a common standard in their Architecture and BPA assets.
 Additionally, the lack of a consistent approach to the storage and reuse of the organization’s assets devalued the capital in diagrams.
-As such, alignment of information systems and data with business need was a difficult task.
+As such, alignment of information systems and data with business needs was a difficult task.

 In order to increase efficiency, Circle Housing needed to map the current architecture landscape, as well as the design process and systems support to enable new ways of working across the organization.
 Additionally, new maintenance contractors required interfaces with Circle Housing’s systems to receive orders and submit invoices.

 Guided by these objectives, Circle Housing established a set of key requirements they wanted to be met by a modeling tool.
 This included a structured repository with facility for document management, which adhered to standards.

 It was important that the tool was flexible, with the ability to customize to the pre-existing Circle Architecture Framework, and that it allowed for the easy reuse of objects in the meta-model.
 It was essential that the tool offered compatibility with TOGAF®, and also included a portal through which business users could access the organization’s assets quickly and easily.